The different types of nuclear reactors: operating principle.

 Primary circuit: to extract heat

-Uranium, slightly "enriched" in its variety - or "isotope" - 235, is packaged as small pellets.
-These are stacked in sealed metallic sheaths joined together in assemblies.
-Placed in a steel tank filled with water, these assemblies form the core of the reactor.
-They are the seat of the chain reaction, which brings them to high temperature.
-The water in the tank heats up when in contact (more than 300 ° C).
+Uranium, slightly "enriched" in its variety - or "isotope" - 235, is packaged in the form of small pellets.
+These are stacked in tight metal sheaths combined into assemblies.
+Placed in a steel tank filled with water, these assemblies are the heart of the reactor.
+They are the headquarters of the chain reaction, which the high temperature door.
+The water in the tank heats up in contact with them (over 300 ° C).
 It is kept under pressure, which prevents it from boiling, and circulates in a closed circuit called primary circuit.

 secondary circuit to produce steam